10 Essential Books on Female Saints For Inspiration

 I hope you found your next book or a gift for a friend or family member from this list.

-The Church needs good, strong, faithful women.
-It has great female saints, and their stories are worth passing on.
+The Church needs good, virtuous, and faithful women.
+It has great strong female saints, and their stories are worth passing on.